5afe/safe-react/readme.md

 ## Deployment

+### Dev & staging
 The code is deployed to a testing website automatically on each push via a GitHub Action.
 The GitHub Action will create a new subdomain and post the link as a comment in the PR.

-When pushing to the `master` branch, the code will be uploaded to the production bucket but not deployed automatically.
+When pushing to the `master` branch, the code will be automatically deployed to [staging](https://safe-team-rinkeby.staging.gnosisdev.com/).

-This is done manually by the devops team for extra safety.
+### Production
+Deployment to production is done manually.
+See below for the release procedure.

 ## Releasing to production

-We prepare a new release every sprint.
+We prepare at least one release every sprint.
 Sprints are two weeks long.

 * A separate code-freeze branch named `release/X.Y.Z` is created
 * The QA team do regression testing on this branch
 * If issues are found, bugfixes are merged into this branch
-* Once the QA is done, we push the branch to `master` (which is deployed to production)
+* Once the QA is done, we push the branch to `master`
+* A version tag must be created and pushed (e.g. `v3.7.0`)
+* Devops are notified to deploy the tag to prod
+* A ["release"](https://github.com/gnosis/safe-react/releases) is created on GitHub
-* Master is afterwards backmerged into the main `development` branch.
+* Master is back-merged into the main `development` branch

 ## Configuring the app for running on different networks